Back to guides

 Common Mistakes

-1. Treating the assessment as a dashboard export.
+1. Treating the assessment as an export from tools.

 2. Reviewing cost without naming cost owners.